uedwinc/observability-by-end-user-experience-monitoring/journals/cloudwatch-synthetic-canaries.md

 ![canary-endpoint](/images/canary-endpoint.png)

 4. When you navigate to `Script editor`, you will notice that the script is generated automatically and populated with the parameters based on your selected options.

 For example, the URL is included in the script, and the `Screenshots` option is enabled.
 You can select your preferred `Runtime version` from the drop-down list, with options for either `Puppeteer` or `Selenium Python` scripts, depending on the specific capabilities available with your organization.

 This streamlined process makes it easy to customize your script and run it efficiently, without needing to manually write the code from scratch:

 ![script-editor](/images/script-editor.png)

 5. You can easily schedule your canaries to run at specific intervals, either continuously or just once.
 You can choose a preset interval or customize your schedule using a CRON expression.
 For this exercise, we set the interval to every 5 minutes.

 This flexibility in scheduling allows you to tailor your canary runs to your specific needs and also control costs.

 ![schedule-canaries](/images/schedule-canaries.png)

+6. The output data from the execution of Synthetic canaries is saved in an S3 bucket, and we can adjust the retention settings for this data to manage storage costs.

-6. Select the `Failure data retention` and `Success data retention` intervals.
+Select the `Failure data retention` and `Success data retention` intervals.
 Understand that this retention setting affects the S3 storage cost. `S3 location` is auto-populated if it is the first time, otherwise, select a bucket to store the canary artifacts such as screenshots, HAR (short for `HTTP Archive`) information, and so on:

 ![storage-settings](/images/storage-settings.png)